-The additional amount of material may have following consequences:
+The additional need of material may have following consequences:

 - Additional material use means additional mining and treatment of the raw material, with extra CO2 emission; - A slight increase in material price.
-In 2007 global copper demand was 24.2 million tonnes, of which 48% was used in the manufacture of electric cable.
-In 2009 recycled copper met 45,7% of Europe's demand.
-So an increase of about 1,2 to 9,7 million tons over 15 year (S+1, S+2) means about 0,08 to 0,65 million tonnes extra per year.
+In 2007 global copper demand was 24.2 million tonnes, of which 48% was used in the manufacture of electric cable17.